MeghaGajbhiye/PSFT-Workshop/README.md

 ## Introduction
 In this hands-on lab, the users are provided with step-by-step instructions on setting up a user group, creating and adding users to a group, and creating a compartment and respective policies in the **Oracle Cloud Infrastructure (OCI)**.
 Subsequently, this guide instructs how to install the Cloud Manager 11 using Marketplace.
 The final section provides the steps to provision a PeopleSoft Environment followed by some simple hands-on exercises for you to get familiar with the system.

-You can download the Word file here : [PSFT-Workshop Doc](https://objectstorage.us-ashburn-1.oraclecloud.com/p/karGThbLHTSjulPptce1Vh4aEZNCbAHvl4tl6XVYeYRHgCOpwFsQyi4_82O8NT05/n/orasenatdpltoci03/b/TestDrive/o/PSFT-HOL-Workshop-V1.docx)
+You can download the Word file here : [PSFT-Workshop Doc](https://objectstorage.us-ashburn-1.oraclecloud.com/p/1EIFGD4wIGKmoToeJ241ly9AuzPIA-7oeYauUYv1Qoz-t2dmEP4OjCF5BRcmtC3Q/n/orasenatdpltoci03/b/TestDrive/o/PSFT-HOL-Workshop.docx)

 You can download the PPT file here : [PSFT-Workshop PPT](https://objectstorage.us-ashburn-1.oraclecloud.com/p/0QHo_3IYUvoU7mdHlc2CgyF9hySoay4jhb5BWNM-7ve_nQEJB4IwlK594fRVbie4/n/orasenatdpltoci03/b/TestDrive/o/PSFT-CM-LabOverview.pptx)

+You can download PDF file here: [PSFT-Workshop PDF](https://objectstorage.us-ashburn-1.oraclecloud.com/p/n7Khl1L7M_HC--UqWmwoiSv2vANQbCOFiqwFIF5xRQrZMLhzKrGviCzywpaBG67p/n/orasenatdpltoci03/b/TestDrive/o/PSFT-HOL-Workshop.pdf)

 The lab is divided into the following sections: